-- Circulation pattern, - First Aid provision, - Rescue launches, and - Communications. - Check local weather forecasts and other up-to-date safety information with the host club or local experts at the time of the visit. - Check what equipment is available as required such as lifejackets, throw lines and bikes. - Check that all launch drivers hold an RYA Level 2 Powerboat certificate (or equivalent) and any other qualification required by the host club or venue management. - Check if there are any restrictions on time, noise, age and other users. - Establish a system for reporting incidents to Scottish Rowing. - Identify the First Aid provision and communicate this to the participants. - Carry out thorough equipment checks before travelling to the training camp. - Conduct a post-visit review; communicate any significant lessons learned through the Scottish Rowing Incident Reporting System.
+- o Circulation pattern, - First Aid provision, - o Rescue launches, and - o Communications. - Check local weather forecasts and other up-to-date safety information with the host club or local experts at the time of the visit. - Check what equipment is available as required such as lifejackets, throw lines and bikes. - Check that all launch drivers hold an RYA Level 2 Powerboat certificate (or equivalent) and any other qualification required by the host club or venue management. - Check if there are any restrictions on time, noise, age and other users. - Establish a system for reporting incidents to Scottish Rowing. - Identify the First Aid provision and communicate this to the participants. - Carry out thorough equipment checks before travelling to the training camp. - If using equipment provided by the host club or organisation, then check it thoroughly prior to use.
+Ensure that all boats have sufficient inherent buoyancy. - Conduct a post-visit review; communicate any significant lessons learned through the Scottish Rowing Incident Reporting System.